erisu/apache-rat-action/README.md

       - uses: erisu/apache-rat-action@v1
 ```

-This action workflow will checkout the project's content and runs the RAT tool.
+This action workflow will checkout the project's content and run the RAT tool.

-Create the optional `.ratignore` file if you want to exclude certian files and folders from being tested.
+Create the optional `.ratignore` file if you want to exclude certain files and folders from being tested.

 ## License